 It is the school’s responsibility to cover all of its own expenses (including the cost of the school building) with the money it receives from the state.
 Anything beyond those funds must be made up through fundraising and grant writing.
 We do encourage all families to become involved in supporting the school through financial means, as well as volunteering at the school in a variety of capacities.
 We are a school that encourages family involvement in ways that work best for each family.

 Students have the ability to carve out the social, emotional, and physical climate of the school.
 Through class meetings, all school meeting, and the proposal to vote process, students can make and pass proposals to make rules, create policy, and change the appearance of the school.
 Another corner stone to democratic education at Trillium is the belief that students have a right to have a say in their own education.
 Students have many opportunities to lead the direction of their own learning, both on individual and large group levels.

 Can I tour the school?

-The school, including all classrooms, will be open the night of our Open House.
+The school, including all classrooms, will be open the night of our Open Houses in February and March.
 At that time, you can walk through the school, investigate the classrooms, and ask the teachers questions.
 Please check the website for Open House information.
 Due to limited staff resources and our desire to not have the lottery process impact our current students, we will not be offering group or individual tours at any other time.

 Will I be able to enter the lottery if I am unable to attend Open House?